Improved Schemes for Asymptotically Optimal Repair of MDS Codes

-\textbf{Our contribution:} In this section, we show that when $r=s^{m}$ is an integral power, we can adapt Ye's and Barg's construction \cite{YB} to obtain optimal update $(n,k,s^{m+n-1})$ MDS codes with diagonal encoding matrices and asymptotically optimal repair bandwidth.
-We construct our code in \cnref{adapt} and show that it has asymptotically optimal repair bandwidth in \tref{bb}.
-Even when $r$ is not an integral power, we show how to obtain optimal update MDS codes with near-optimal bandwidth in \cref{bbnopower}.
+\looseness=-1 We adapt the Ye--Barg construction in \cnref{adapt} and improve the subpacketization at the expense~of~an asymptotically negligible increase in the repair bandwidth. \tref{bb} shows that the resulting code has asymptotically optimal repair bandwidth while being optimal-update.
+When $r$ is not an integral power, we show how to obtain optimal update MDS codes with near-optimal bandwidth in \cref{bbnopower}.

-Note that, with our level of sub-packetization, our MDS codes cannot meet the cut-set bound \eqref{cutset} because a result of \cite{TWB} shows that an optimal bandwidth $(n,k,l)$ MDS code with diagonal encoding matrices satisfies $l \geq r^{k}$.
+Note that, with our level of subpacketization, our MDS codes cannot meet the cut-set bound \eqref{cutset} because~a~result of \cite{TWB} shows that an optimal-bandwidth $(n,k,l)$ MDS code with diagonal encoding matrices satisfies $l \geq r^{k}$.
 For fixed $r=s^{m}$, as $n \rightarrow \infty$, we have $s^{m+n-1} < r^{k}$, so the most we can hope for is asymptotically optimal repair bandwidth.

 Let $\cC$ be an $(n,k,l)$ MDS code with nodes $C_{i} \in F^{l}$ represented as column vectors for $i \in [n]$.
 We consider codes defined in the following parity-check form

 where $A_{t,i}$ is an $l \times l$ matrix over $F$ for $t \in [r]$ and $i \in [n]$.
 Given positive integers $r$ and $n$, define an $(n, k, l)$ MDS code $\cC$ by setting in \eqref{paritycheckform}